graphframes/graphframes/docs/user-guide.md

 The below code snippets demonstrate this process, where we identify chains of 4 vertices such that at least 2 of the 3 edges are "friend" relationships.
-The first query shows how to do this in a stateless way, and the second query shows how to do this with state, where the state is the current count of "friend" edges.
+In this example, the state is the current count of "friend" edges; in general, it could be any `DataFrame Column`.

 <div class="codetabs">